ajchili/sync/README.md

 	* No longer compatible with future versions as the media player has been changed
 * Version [0.2.0](https://github.com/ajchili/sync/releases/tag/0.2.0)
 	* Messaging feature incompatible with other version

+## what to do if you run into issues
+If you for any reason run into issues while using sync _(it is possible to as the application is ever changing)_, submit an issue [here](https://github.com/ajchili/sync/issues) and provide as much detail as possible as to the issue